A Look at the Future of Home-Based Education

-In the year 2020, home-based learning (HBL) has become buzzword in education.
-It has opened up new avenues for flexible learning, with plethora of resources and collaborative work opportunities
+In the year 2020, home-based learning (HBL) has become a buzzword in education.
+It has opened up new avenues for flexible learning, with a plethora of resources and collaborative work opportunities

 available both locally and globally.